 - Signature HyperX comfort and immersive in game audio

 - Durable, adjustable steel slider

 - 90° rotating ear cups with LED lighting effects

 With the exponential growth of esports business gaming focused peripherals are among the hottest products on the whole electronics market.
 No wonder there’s new products, product families and even manufacturers introduced around every corner.

 Kingston, however, better known for their hard drives, has been around the block for a while with their HyperX brand.
-The original HyperX ”maximum comfort, superior sound” Cloud headset was released in 2014 and the Cloud series has been a go-to recommendation for gaming headset buyers who are looking for good value for their money.
+The original HyperX ”maximum comfort, superior sound” Cloud headset was released in 2014 and the Cloud series has been a go-to recommendation for CS:GO gaming headset buyers who are looking for good value for their money.

 HyperX Cloud Flight headset is HyperX’s first wireless gaming headset and has been highly anticipated due to the Cloud series being such a success.

 HyperX Cloud Flight – Features